metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-ConditionalCustomFields/README.md

 # NAME

-RT-Extension-ConditionalCustomFields - CF conditionned by the value of another CF
+RT::Extension::ConditionalCustomFields - CF conditionned by the value of another CF

 # DESCRIPTION